-When people think of branding, things like logo and color scheme are oftentimes the first that come to mind.
-And it makes sense right?
-These are visual elements that people immediately associate with the personality of your business.
+When people normally think of branding, things like logo and color scheme are oftentimes the first that come to mind.
+But while logos and colors aren’t what branding is all about, these are the visual elements that people tend to immediately associate with the personality of your business.

 Colors are particularly effective in setting the vibe of your brand.
 A color scheme is a combination of chosen colors used to create style and appeal for a design.
 Doing a quick search on Pinterest will return palettes for almost any kind of theme (like this Tumblr, a must-see for any Wes Anderson fan), and that can be super helpful when accomplishing a cohesive look not just for your brand’s visual story, but also for projects like redecorating a room in your house or planning a wedding or an event.
 But the branding process is much more than using a pre-made palette that’s available to everyone else in the world.

 When it comes to your brand palette, there should be an extra element of memory and storytelling that’s involved, things that can affect which colors jump out at you the most and the combinations you ultimately put together.
 Pulling from real life experiences can always serve as the ultimate inspiration, especially when you travel; it’s crazy to think that destinations associate themselves with palettes unintentionally thrown together in another era, or celebrate colors that resonate with the culture and people as a whole.